CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. In Visual studio Code, in the **modify-search** folder, open **skillset.json**.
 This shows a JSON definition for **margies-skillset**.

-1. At the top of the skillset definition, note the **cognitiveServices** object, which is used to connect your Azure AI Services resource to the skillset.
+1. At the top of the skillset definition, note the **Azure AI Services** object, which is used to connect your Azure AI Services resource to the skillset.

 1. In the Azure portal, open your Azure AI Services resource (<u>not</u> your Azure AI Search resource!) and view its **Keys** page.
 Then copy **Key 1** to the clipboard.

-1. In Visual Studio Code, in **skillset.json**, replace the **YOUR_COGNITIVE_SERVICES_KEY** placeholder with the Azure AI Services key you copied to the clipboard.
+1. In Visual Studio Code, in **skillset.json**, replace the **YOUR_AZURE_AI_SERVICES_KEY** placeholder with the Azure AI Services key you copied to the clipboard.

     ![Visual Studio Code Icon](./images/d-36.png)